opconWizard/opcon-docs/docs/Files/Database-Information/Setup-for-Automatic-Microsoft-SQL-Mirroring.md

     shut down or the database they are attempting to connect to is once again available.
-In an automatic failover database mirroring configuration it is possible that the principal and mirror roles could switch, i.e., the principal database is \"pulled out\" from under the OpCon applications.
+In an automatic failover database mirroring configuration it is possible that the principal and mirror roles could switch, i.e., the principal database is "pulled out" from under the OpCon applications.
 In this case the applications will continue to attempt to reconnect to the database, all the while maintaining contact with the SMAServMan management application, and